thabo4587/-thabo4587-THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS11-Portfolio-Piece-main/README.md

 There is a loading state while new data is being loaded(material UI loading icon added) ensure audio plays on favourites
-Audio player is always visible so that user can listen to episodes while browsing
+Audio player is always visible so that user can listen to episodes while browsing Audio player must show listening progress
+User receives a notification  alert that confirms they want to close or route to different pagr the page when audio is playing fixed file structure

 ## Updated To-List